 If the many health benefits of a smoke-free life aren’t enough to entice you to quit, the increase in the weight of your wallet could well be.

-A packet of 20 cigarettes costs around £7.46 at the moment.
-Working on that basis, (we’ve rounded up to the nearest pound) have a look below to see just how much money you could be saving and what else you could spend it on.
+A packet of 20 cigarettes costs around £9.00 (depending on the brand you buy).
+Working on that basis, have a look below to see just how much money you could be saving and what else you could spend it on.

 Giving up five cigarettes a day saves:

-- £15 a week – 2 for 1 cinema tickets with Orange Wednesdays, plus change left over for popcorn!
+- £18 a week – 2 for 1 cinema tickets with Compare the Market, as well change for popcorn!

-- £60 a month – an delectable dinner for two including starter, main, dessert and wine at any of Jamie’s restaurants
+- £70 a month – an delectable dinner for two including starter, main, dessert and wine at lots of high street chains

-- £720 a year – choose an incredible holiday for two with the luxury travel website Voyage Prive.
+- £756 a year – choose an incredible holiday for two with the luxury travel website Voyage Prive

 Cutting out 10 cigarettes a day saves:

-- £28 a week – Luxury cosmetics from Benefit.
+- £36 a week – Luxury cosmetics from Benefit

 Giving up 20 cigarettes a day saves:

-- £224 a month – Two return tickets to Paris on the Eurostar and £86 spending money
+- £280 a month – Two return tickets to Paris on the Eurostar and some spending money

 Apart from the obvious financial benefits of not having to buy cigarettes, giving up can also save you a small fortune on your insurance premiums.

-Smoking makes you more of a risk as far as insurers are concerned since you are more likely to claim.
-As well as reducing the number of life insurance options open to you, it can increase your premiums by as much as 78% according to our friends at Beatthatquote.com.
+Smoking makes you more of a risk as far as insurers are concerned since you’re more likely to claim.
+As well as reducing the number of life insurance options open to you, it can increase your premiums by as much as 78%.

 Remember that smoking might also increase your home and car insurance premiums as well.